danqzq/fngj/API_Suggestion.md

 {
   "id":"id of the jam or event"//Jam id's are "year-week", like 2020-42
   //event id's are "event-year#number", like event-2021#1 or event-2020#69
-  "isJam": true //false if not a game jam
   "type": "The type of event, leave blank if a jam", //"hackathon", "coding challenge" "startTime": "The starting date and time", //This is generated in javascript using JSON.stringify(Date object)
   //See https://stackoverflow.com/a/44074625/12872811 to parse it in python